 LOL I'm not running block private or bogons on LAN.
 I was just looking at the firewall rules display order vs. the actual rules order and thought you know... if someone inadvertently turns that on, perhaps not realizing they are on the LAN interface page, they will get locked out.
 So I tried it and sure enough.
 Locked out.

-#7 Updated by Ronald Antony 11 months ago
+#7 Updated by Ronald Antony about 1 year ago

 Actually, that would be an easy thing for me to do: my entire LAN has public IPs, so in essence, that should be turned on (might actually be turned on.